Fraud and Corruption Control

 - Policy statement

-- All staff are required to act ethically at all times and with integrity in accordance with the Code of Conduct and related procedures.
+- All employees are required to act ethically at all times and with integrity in accordance with the Code of Conduct.

-- All staff need to be aware of the risks of fraud and corruption in their workplace and must report all suspected cases.
+- be aware of the risks of fraud and corruption in their workplace, and cooperate with all initiatives aimed at preventing, detecting and responding to fraud and corruption.

 - Audience and applicability

-- This policy applies to all Department of Education staff including any person, whether remunerated or not, employed on a permanent, temporary or casual basis, contractors, consultants, volunteers and committee members.
+- All department employees, defined in the Code of Conduct as including any person, whether remunerated or not, employed on an ongoing, temporary or casual basis, contractors, consultants, volunteers, committee members and public officials.

-- This policy complies with NSW Treasury Circular TC18-02 NSW Fraud and Corruption Control Policy (PDF 120.31 KB), which requires all NSW public sector agencies to develop, implement and maintain a fraud and corruption control framework to prevent, detect and manage fraud and corruption.
+- This policy and its supporting documents comply with NSW Treasury Circular TC18-02 NSW Fraud and Corruption Control Policy, which requires all NSW public sector agencies to develop, implement and maintain a Fraud and Corruption Control Framework to prevent, detect and manage fraud and corruption.

-- This policy is also based on Standards Australia AS8001-2008 Fraud and Corruption Control and incorporates the ten attributes of fraud control contained in the NSW Auditor-General Better Practice Guide Fraud Control Improvement Kit (2015).
+- This policy is based on Standards Australia AS8001-2021 Fraud and Corruption Control and incorporates advice from the Independent Commission Against Corruption.

 - Responsibilities and delegations